peteroupc/CBOR/docs/PeterO.Numbers.EDecimal.md

 Unless noted otherwise, passing a null ExtendedDecimal argument to any method here will throw an exception.

-When an arithmetic operation signals the flag FlagInvalid, FlagOverflow, or FlagDivideByZero, it will not throw an exception too, unless the flag's trap is enabled in the precision context (see PrecisionContext's Traps property).
+When an arithmetic operation signals the flag FlagInvalid, FlagOverflow, or FlagDivideByZero, it will not throw an exception too, unless the flag's trap is enabled in the precision context (see EContext's Traps property).

 An ExtendedDecimal value can be serialized in one of the following ways: